sblondon/waitend/README.md

 This command line tool for Unix executes a command when another process is ended.

-$ waitproc watchedProcess commandToExecute
+usage: waitproc [-h] [--delay DELAY] [--mines] process cmd

+Execute a command when another process is ended

+positional arguments:
-watchedProcess is the PID or the commandname of the process.
+  process        the PID or the commandname of the pending process cmd            command executed when pid finished

+optional arguments:
+  -h, --help     show this help message and exit --delay DELAY  wait DELAY seconds between two process checks --mines        search only in processes owned by user

 By default, waitproc waits 60 seconds between two checks.
-The --delay option sets up to another delay (in seconds).

-The --mines option limits the pending process to the processes' owner.
-It can be useful when watchedProcess is a name.
+The --mines could be useful when watchedProcess is a name.

 Requirements
 ------------